Samourai-Wallet/samourai-dojo/doc/DOCKER_advanced_setups.md

   # Select 'Advanced: remote CLI'
   # Set 'CLI address' with 'http://your_onion_address' where your_onion_address is the address of the Whirlpool API
-  # Check that the 'Tor proxy' field has the correct socks5 port used by your Tor browser (default should be ok).
+  # Check that the 'Tor proxy' field has the correct socks5 port used by your Tor browser.
   # Click 'Connect'.

   # Paste the pairing payload from your mobile device when prompted: